 It’s the vogue Christian thing right now to “go to the people” instead of “making the people come to us.”
-The idea implies the Church (as individuals) should not be content with simply asking the lost to “come to church.”
-Rather, we should be “taking the church to them.”
+The idea implies the Church (as individuals) should not be content with simply asking the lost to “come to church” but should rather “take the church to them.”
 I’ve even said this myself a time or two.

-But Matthew 4, we see something different.
-Jesus engages Peter and Andrew “where they are” intending to immediately draw them out of their current situation.
-He needed to make them before they made others.
-They were not yet fishers of men, and Jesus was going to have the make them so leading them away from their current lifestyles.
-Jesus simply tell them about Himself before sending them off to “make disciples.”
-No, He asked them to follow him so in order to begin the discipling process by equipping them for the ministry.
+But in Matthew 4, we see something different.
+While Jesus engages Peter and Andrew “where they are,” he does so with the intention of immediately drawing them out of their current situation.
+He needed to make them before they could make others.
+Jesus needed to lead them away from their current lifestyles.
+Jesus could not simply tell them about Himself before sending them off to “make disciples.”
+No, Peter and Andrew needed to follow him through the equipping process of discipleship, and thus for ministry.

 Christian movements have bubbled up time and again in hopes of helping us learn how to disciple people.
 Many of which are out-of-balance, despite their good intentions.
 The Missional Church movement is gaining ground as of late, which offers many well-versed, well-thought out solutions to the problems facing the American Church.
 But one of the points I sharply disagree with in that movement is that 100% of the body should be “sent” or making disciples, and that the church gathering should shrink to a point of near non-existence in order to emphasize a life of “sentness” (or disciple-making) in our communities.
 That all sounds great, but it doesn’t account for the full model Jesus discipleship.
 Like Peter, like Andrew, and like the rest of the twelve, Jesus needs to make us if we are to disciple others.
 We need to spend time with Him and his people before we go leading others (astray, if we aren’t careful).

-We need to obey, but in order to do we, we must recognize the voice of the Spirit.
+We need to obey, but in order to be obedient we, we must recognize the voice of the Spirit.
 And that recognition can only come from time spent with Him.
 And it’s during that time that God “makes” us.